 Do I need to have a Certified Food Protection Manager employed before I open my business?

 Yes.
-New food service facilities should have a Certified Food Protection Manager from the starting date of operation or should provide documentation showing enrollment in an approved course which should be completed within three months.
-Food service facilities who are not in compliance with this due to employee turnover must employee another Certified Food Protection Manager within three months.
+New foodservice facilities should have a Certified Food Protection Manager from the starting date of operation or should provide documentation showing enrollment in an approved course which should be completed within three months.
+Foodservice facilities that are not in compliance with this due to employee turnover must employ another Certified Food Protection Manager within three months.

-How long is my Certified Food Protection Manager Certificate valid for?
+How long is my Certified Food Protection Manager Certificate valid?

 The certificate will be valid for five years from the issue date.
 You will be required to renew it after five years.